-Sending surveys allows you to keep a pulse on customer satisfaction.
+Sending surveys allows you to keep a pulse on customer satisfaction (CSAT).
 When you know how customers feel about your brand you can make strategic decisions to increase customer loyalty, retention, and – in the long run – drive more sales.

-The purpose of CSAT surveys is to measure customer happiness after each meaningful touchpoint, like completing a transaction, or prior to an important milestone, like renewing a subscription.
+The purpose of CSAT surveys is to measure customer happiness after each meaningful touchpoint, like completing a transaction, or before an important milestone, like renewing a subscription.

 A CSAT survey usually asks customers to rank a recent experience on a scale of 1 to 5, in which 1 is Very Unsatisfied and 5 is Very Satisfied.
 The average response score is the CSAT score: